-- Average weekly temperatures for 2016 (purple line), calculated from mean daily temperatures from NIWA CliFlo data for Ashburton (Station no. 26170) and
+- Average weekly temperatures for 2018 (Purple line), Calculated from the mean daily temperature from NIWA CliFlo data for Ashburton (station no. 26170) and

-- Cereal aphid numbers caught in suction traps are an indication of flights and do not replace the need for direct searching and monitoring in your crop.
+- Cereal aphid numbers caught in suction traps are an indication of flights and do not replace the need for direct searching16thand monitoring in your crop.